timescale/docs/mst/saml-okta-mst.md

 1. Choose the team to add invited people or leave the field blank and click `Add`.

-1. The two parameter `Metadata URL`, and `ACS URL` to setup the SAML authentication in your Identity Provider appears.
+1. The system shows two parameters required to set up SAML authentication in your identity provider: `Metadata URL` and `ACS URL`.

 </procedure>